sciknoworg/OntoLearner/docs/source/benchmarking/news_and_media/bbcfood.rst

 menus, seasons, courses and occasions they may be suitable for.
 Whilst it originates in a specific BBC use case, the Food Ontology should be applicable to a wide range of recipe data publishing across the web.

-:Domain: News & Media
+:Domain: News and Media
-:Category: Food & Beverage
+:Category: Food and Beverage
 :Current Version: 0.1
 :Last Updated: 2014/03/18
 :Creator: None